huangs-nyc/backjack-game/README.md

 # Blackjack Game

 Game built using HTML, CSS, and JavaScript.
 Fully functional with a dealer table to play against.
 All buttons are functional.
-More advvanced than previous projects, such as the rock, paper, scissors game.
+More advanced than previous projects, such as the rock, paper, scissors game.

 Instructions: Press "Start Game" to start the game.
 You will be presented